| Caranthir had identified forty

 "Why do you say that, mellon nín?" asked Legolas.

-"He was not co-operative during the questioning," said
+the older elf nodded.
+"He was not co-operative during questioning,"

-as Lady Eowyn suggested."
-He bowed his head to Eowyn.
-"But
+the servants, as Lady Eowyn suggested."
+He bowed his head

-embarrassed by the strange sound of her own voice.
-Legolas hugged
+she smiled, embarrassed by the strange sound of her own voice.

 "It is a very distinctive smell, my lady," agreed Haldir.